Friday, December 31, 2021

 Based on their findings, University of Cambridge researchers suggest that worksite cafeterias implement a pair of nudges: Offer a higher proportion of lower-calorie items and reduce the portion sizes.
 Over the period of these two combined interventions, which lasted between four and thirteen weeks, the average of calories purchased by customers decreased about 12%.

-Yet it does seem that the nudges were more effective with some worksite conditions than with others.
+Yet it does seem the nudges were more effective with some worksite conditions than with others.
 In addition, conditions across all the sites might mean the conclusions would not apply universally.
 The researchers note how the nineteen facilities were generally in remote locations with few alternatives for purchasing food.
 Those cafeteria customers who were dissatisfied with the restrained-calorie offerings might have been driven toward the vending machines, which likely had sugary foods, or bringing lunch from home.
 The researchers’ recommendations of lower-calorie items and reduced portion sizes probably would be better for a school cafeteria than for a shopping mall buffet restaurant.

 The researchers wisely point out that their study has identified a potentially influential nudge toward better health, but that further inquiries are called for in order to best identify what will work and where.
 The lesson for marketers wanting to put these sorts of study results to use is to attend to the conditions which facilitate or impede the effectiveness of the nudges being considered.
 In doing this, go beyond analyzing what works.
 Determine why it’s working.